Geometric Constraints in Deep Learning Frameworks: A Survey: Cross-View Constraints

 \subsection{Geometric Consistency}

-Just like photometric consistency, geometric consistency also involves cross-view consistency checks with projections.
+Like photometric consistency, geometric consistency also involves cross-view consistency checks with projections.
 For photometric consistency, one view, either reference or source, is warped to another view to calculate the consistency error.
-Geometric consistency employ \textit{forward-backward reprojection} (FBR) to estimate the error.
-FBR involves a series of projections of the reference view to estimate the geometric error, see Alg. \ref{alg:forward-backward-reprojection}.
-First, we project the reference image ($I_r$) to the source view ($I_{r \rightarrow s}$), then, we remap the projected reference view $I_{r \rightarrow s}$ to generate $I_{s_{remap}}$ and finally, we back-project $I_{s_{remap}}$ to the reference view to obtain $I_{r \rightleftarrows s}$. $I_{r \rightleftarrows s}$ is then compared with original $I_r$ to estimate the photometric error.
+Geometric consistency employs \textit{forward-backward reprojection} (FBR) to estimate the error.
+FBR involves a series of projections of the reference view to estimate the geometric error, as shown in Alg. \ref{alg:forward-backward-reprojection}.
+First, we project the reference image ($I_{ref}$) to the source view ($I_{ref \rightarrow src}$), then we remap the projected reference view $I_{ref \rightarrow src}$ to generate $I_{{src}_{remap}}$, and finally we back-project $I_{{src}_{remap}}$ to the reference view to obtain $I_{ref \rightleftarrows src}$. $I_{ref \rightleftarrows src}$ is then compared with the original $I_{ref}$ to estimate the photometric error.

 Dong and Yao \cite{dong2022patchmvsnet} use cross-view geometric consistency by applying FBR in the pixel domain in an unsupervised MVS pipeline.
-Once the FBR steps are done, the actual pixel values between the original reference image $I_r$ and back-projected reference images $I_{r \rightleftarrows s}$ are used to check the geometrical consistency of the depth estimates.
-It diminishes the matching ambiguity between reference and source views.
-The following equation shows its mathematical formulation
+Once the FBR steps are done, the actual pixel values between the original reference image $I_r$ and back-projected reference images $I_{r \rightleftarrows s}$ are used to check the geometrical consistency of the depth estimates, which diminishes the matching ambiguity between reference and source views,

 where $N$ indicates the number of source views and $M_{ref}$ denotes the reference view mask. $\odot$ is the element-wise multiplication operation.
-Sometimes,